Is Email Marketing the Same as Email Newsletters?

 Email Marketing's One Goal

 The material in an email marketing message is of a very different variety than a newsletter.
-A marketing email will discuss features and benefits of a product or service, pricing, or make special offers.
+A marketing email will discuss the features and benefits of a product or service, pricing, or make special offers.
 Getting subscribers to make a purchase, or at least connect to get more information about buying, is the goal of any call to action.

 One mistake that many marketers make is putting too many calls to action in one marketing email.
 They're just hoping that the subscriber will buy something... anything!
 This is actually counterproductive.
 As with all offerings of too many choices, this can result in buying nothing.